it-dkt/avg.NET/README.md

 # Latest Version
+The Latest version is 2.5.

+Features of version 2.5:
+- save/load
+- multi events in one message

-latest version is 2.0.
-Version 2.0 is not compatible with 1.0.
+Version 2.0 or later is not compatible with 1.0.

 # Overview
 **avg.NET** is a framework for creating a **command selecting style adverture game** using